-(May 7, 2020) We hear a lot these days about the needs of front line charities, the crisis they’re facing and their precarious future.
-Today we hear directly from a leader on those front lines in this feature interview with Carol Latchford, the executive director of Red Door Shelter.
+(May 7, 2020) We hear a lot these days about the needs of front line charities, and today we hear directly Carol Latchford, the executive director of Red Door Shelter, a leader on those front lines.
 You’ll get an insider look as she deftly pivots her organization to meet the needs of her staff and the 156 men, women and children she’s responsible for.
 Latchford oversees the care of 106 people in a homeless shelter, and 50 women in a 50-bed violence against women’s shelter, in the downtown core of Canada’s largest urban centre.
 Latchford has worked in a leadership position in women’s shelters for more than three decades.
 The Red Door homeless shelter is funded and overseen by the Shelter Support & Housing Administration Division of the City of Toronto.
 The violence against women (VAW) shelter is funded and overseen by the Ministry of Community & Social Services (MCSS) of the Province of Ontario.
 In this interview with editor in chief Gail Picco, Latchford talks about what life has been like at the Red Door since the global pandemic was declared.

 Gail Picco: How are you, Carol?